UBC-MDS/programming-in-python-for-data-science/chapters/module6.md

 ---
-title: 'Module 6: Fruit Loops & Function (Loops and Functions) '
+title: 'Module 6: A Slice of Numpy (Numpy Arrays)'
 description:
   'In this module you will learn about ...'
 prev: /module5